 By Alison Blackman

-On my dating and relationship advice website, leatherandlaceadvice.com, we received a letter asking us just that question “How do I know if the love I have is a true love?”
+On my dating and relationship advice website, leatherandlaceadvice.com, there have been so many letters asking us why someone they love isn’t in love with them, or just: “How do I know if the love I have is a true love?”

 A Definition of True Love

 “Love” is ultimately caring for and caring about another person.
 Love is ultimately the desire to be with and around that person.
 But true love is more than just love.

 True love is so powerful it is more a “knowing” you both share that can’t be put into mere words.
 It gives you a feeling of serenity that is always with you, even if that person isn’t with you.

 You know that there is someone who you love who loves you back just as much, and the world feels like a better place because you have been blessed with this special connection.

 Even if you can’t be near this person or don’t see them for a long time, the feeling of true love between you remain strong.

 True Love Doesn’t Have To Be A Romantic Love